-Keep birds feeders full of calorie-rich food such as peanuts, sunflower hearts and suet products.
+Keep bird feeders full of calorie-rich food such as peanuts, sunflower hearts and suet products.
 Put seed mix, chopped apples and grated cheese on ground-feeding stations for ground feeders like robins, thrushes and blackbirds.

 Check bird boxes

 Check bird boxes to make sure they’re still safely fixed to the fence or wall and haven’t rotted.
 Remove any nesting material from previous years.
 Replace old or damaged boxes with new ones.

 Recycle your Christmas tree

 Recycle your Christmas tree by removing branches and bundling them together to make wildlife habitats to tuck at the back of the border.
 You can also chop up the trunk and add the pieces to your log pile.